edoardottt/MSc-CyberSecurity-Sapienza/Security-in-Software-Applications/theory.md

 ## Lesson 12 - Secure Software Development Models/Methods
 For this part refer to the slides because it's full of images.

+## Lesson 13 - Build Security

+Renewed interest
+- “idea of engineering software so that it continues to function correctly under malicious attack”
+- Existing software is riddled with design flaws and implementation bugs
+- “any program, no matter how innocuous it seems, can harbor security holes”

+**Software security is about**
+- Understanding software-induced security risks and how to manage them
+- Leveraging software engineering practice, thinking security early in the software lifecyle
+- Knowing and understanding common problems
+- Designing for security
+- Subjecting all software artifacts to thorough objective risk analyses and testing
+- It is a knowledge intensive field

+Solution for flaws, defects, bugs... **Three pillars of security**

+**Pillar I: Applied Risk management**
+- Architectural risk analysis
+    - Sometimes called threat modeling or security design analysis
+    - Is a best practice and is a touchpoint
+- Risk management framework
+    - Considers risk analysis and mitigation as a full life cycle activity

+**Pillar II: Software Security Touchpoints**
+- “Software security is not security software”
+    - Software security
+        - is system-wide issues (security mechanisms and design security)
+        - Emergent property
+- Touchpoints in order of effectiveness (based on experience)
+    - Code review (bugs)
+    - Architectural risk analysis (flaws)
+        - first two can be swapped
+    - Penetration testing
+    - Risk-based security tests
+    - Abuse cases
+    - Security requirements
+    - Security operations
+- Many organization
+    - Penetration first
+        - a reactive approach
+- CR and ARA can be switched; skipping one solves only half of the problem
+- Big organization may adopt these touchpoints simultaneously